vieapps/Utility.WAMPRouter/README.md

 Features:

-- Run as a Windows service or Windows desktop app
+- Run as a Windows service or as a Windows desktop app
 - Run behide the firewall, no authentication
 - Serving both type of messages: JSON & MsgPack
-- Fully asynchronous

 For more information: